 Luckily that’s never happened and I no longer see bees as buzzers of death, but I still have pretty bad reactions to mosquitoes and they still always tend to only bite me.
 I can be fully clothed next to a group of half naked people and I’d be the only one bitten.
-I’m currently traveling the world with my fiancé, Carl, and dealing with this whole other variable in traveling while he travels in bliss.

 You may wonder, why bother cataloguing mosquito woes while traveling, well let it be known (sometimes this surprises people) that mosquitoes are the deadliest animals in the world.
 They are the real harbingers of death and disease: ever heard of malaria, West Nile, encephalitis, yellow fever or dengue?

 While those in more developed countries don’t have to worry as much about these viruses at home, we as travelers should be very wary of what we might be bringing along with us while we trot the globe.
 I feel especially vulnerable and responsible as one that’s so attractive to mosquitoes.
 So here I’m going to begin documenting my experiences in hopes that it will help fellow mosquito victims and travelers, or perhaps even provide some data for those doing research in the battle against mosquitoes.

 Let’s do our part in fighting mosquitoes!